bibliography

 Ellison's fictional work is generally intelligent and edgy and shows the author's lack of fear at treading into dark or difficult subjects.
 His ability to go beyond pat storylines can lead to some strange, yet perversely enjoyable, tales and to some unusual filmography, when Hollywood is not afraid to follow.
 To illustrate we have A Boy and His Dog in which Don Johnson, as Vic, joins his dog in devouring the female lead.
 Often however, directors and producers (as well as publishers and other unfortunates) do not see things his way and the result has been a mixture of stinging invective, from Ellison, and iron-fisted enforcement, from those in authority.
 One example comes from Ellison's Stalking the Nightmare in which he recounts that he was fired by Disney Studios for joking with fellow writers about creating a "Disney porn flick".
 Ellison's rendition of the various character voice parts was not so amusing to Disney execs: he returned from lunch to find a pink slip waiting on his desk.

-Father: Louis Laverne Ellison (d., heart attack)
+Father: Louis Laverne Ellison (dentist, d.
+1949 heart attack)

-Mother: Serita Rosenthal Ellison
+Mother: Serita Rosenthal

 Sister: Beverly